|

 THIS IN WRITING.
 Now, do NOT say, “I want that in writing,”

 because people do not like that.
-But if you WRITE to them by US Mail,
+But if you WRITE to them, they will

 want a real signature on hospital letterhead.
 (And no, don’t ask for